Read recent blogs and posts from Charlie Taylor and our staff.

 Food allergies in prisons: a hidden health risk

-For some prisoners, food in prison is fraught with difficulty, with allergies and other medical requirements a daily concern.
-Researcher Emma King explores the challenges prisoners can have in accessing appropriate food, and the impact it can have on their physical and mental health.
+When we think about food in prison, allergies and other medical requirements probably aren’t the first thing that spring to mind.
+Researcher Emma King explores the challenges prisoners can have in accessing appropriate food, and the impact this can have.

 Compassion and care: how court custody staff can shape detainees’ experience